How to Dehydrate Nectarines (Step-by-Step Guide)

 Removing the Pits

-Next, carefully remove the pits from the nectarines.
-Stone fruits have pits in the middle, so cutting along the natural seam of the fruit can make this process easier.
-Feel free to chop the nectarine slices further if needed, to fit your dehydrator trays more efficiently.
+1. Remove the pit: Carefully cut around the pit and separate the flesh.
+Stone fruits have pits in the middle, so cutting along the natural seam can make this process easier.
+Chop the nectarine slices further if needed to fit your dehydrator trays more efficiently.

 Loading the Dehydrator Trays

-Arrange the nectarine slices in a single layer on the dehydrator trays.
-Make sure they aren’t overlapping to allow for proper air circulation, which is crucial for even drying.
-The goal is to have a consistent drying time across all the slices.
+Arrange the nectarine slices in a single layer on the dehydrator tray.
+For best results, use silicone mesh sheets on the trays to help prevent sticking.
+Make sure the slices aren’t overlapping to allow for proper air circulation, which is crucial for even drying.

 Setting the Temperature and Time

-Set your food dehydrator to a temperature of about 135°F (57°C).
-Drying nectarines at this temperature usually takes around 8 to 12 hours.
-However, drying time can vary based on the thickness of your slices and the specific model of your dehydrator.
-It’s essential to check on the slices periodically and rotate the trays if necessary to ensure even drying.
+Set your food dehydrator to a temperature of 135°F (57°C).
+Dehydrate nectarines at 135°F (57°C) for approximately eight hours until they are pliable with no moisture appearing when torn in half.
+Drying time can vary based on the thickness of your slices and the specific model of your dehydrator.
+Check on the slices periodically and rotate the trays if necessary to ensure even drying.

 Checking for Doneness

-Properly dried nectarines should be leathery and flexible but not sticky or moist.
-To check if they are done, let a slice cool, and then try to bend it.
-It should not snap but rather fold easily.
-If the slices still feel soft or sticky, give them more time in the dehydrator
+Properly dried nectarines should be pliable, leathery, and flexible but not sticky or moist.
+To check if they are done, let a slice cool, then try to bend it or tear it in half.
+The slice should fold easily and be completely dry, with no moisture appearing when torn in half.
+If any slices still feel soft, sticky, or show signs of moisture, let those slices run longer in the dehydrator.

 Alternative Drying Methods

 If you don’t have a food dehydrator, don’t fret!
 There are alternative methods for drying your nectarines, including using an oven or even air drying.
-While these methods might not be as efficient as a dehydrator they still get the job done.
+If you want to peel your nectarines before drying, briefly immerse them in boiling water for about a minute to loosen the skins.
+Use a slotted spoon to remove the nectarines from the boiling water and transfer them to ice water to cool before peeling.
+While these methods might not be as efficient as a dehydrator, they still get the job done.

 Drying Nectarines in an Oven